keptn/lifecycle-toolkit/docs/content/en/docs/concepts/architecture/deployment-flow.md

 pre-deployments-tasks, pre-deployment-evaluation, deployment,
 post-deployments-tasks, post-deployment-evaluation, completed.

-The KLT permit scheduler blocks the creation of the pods until all the pre-conditions are fulfilled.
+The Keptn Lifecycle Toolkit implements a
-6 main phases (pre-deployments-tasks, pre-deployment-evaluation, deployment, post-deployments-tasks, post-deployment-evaluation, completed.
+[Permit Scheduler Plugin](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/#permit) that blocks the creation of the pods until all the pre-conditions are fulfilled.

 A Kubernetes deployment is started by the following command: